jmatthiesen/cordova-meetup-presentations/vstaco-getting-started/15 minute tutorial.md

 Want to see someone go through this demo?
 Check it out here (location TBD).

 ## Pre-requisites
+* Install [Visual Studio 2015 Community](http://www.visualstudio.com) (or whatever version you already use), following the [VS TACO Installation Guide](http://taco.visualstudio.com/en-us/docs/install-vs-tools-apache-cordova/)
+* Install
 ### Setup Mac Builds
+* Follow the instructions on the VS TACO documentation site: [iOS Setup Guide](http://taco.visualstudio.com/en-us/docs/ios-guide/).
-Don't have a Mac?
+* Don't have a Mac?
 Consider using [MacInCloud](http://www.macincloud.com).

 ## Overview
 Kick off with a crash course in basics.
 Use the Intro slide deck available at (TBD).